bctorreira/ansible-tfg/README.md

 ### Specify a subset of hosts

-To further limit selected hosts to an additional pattern, such as a specific group, add the `-l` or `--limit` option.
+To further limit selected hosts to an additional pattern, such as a specific group or host, add the `-l` or `--limit` option.
 E.g.:
 ```
 ansible-playbook -l groupname playbookfile.yml
+ansible-playbook -l 10.10.10.10 playbookfile.yml
 ```
-This will run the playbook for hosts belonging to the `groupname` group specified in the default inventory.
+The first command will run the playbook for hosts belonging to the `groupname` group specified in the default inventory.
+The second one will run the playbook only for the `10.10.10.10` host.

 ### Run tasks one by one
 To run tasks in a playbook step by step, confirming each task before running it, add the `--step` option: